k78ma/quartz/content/4A/MTE 484/Emulation Control Design.md

 Direct design of $D[z]$:
 - Transient specs will be satisfied at the end of the sample points
-- Closed-loop stability at the sample opints
+- Closed-loop stability at the sample points